Risingson/eveeyedocs/docs/sync/multiple-instances.md

 # Tracking multiple characters at once
-This can be achieved by running multiple browser instances
+This can be achieved by running multiple browser instances.

 ## Chrome
 Create a chrome user per character.<br>